Red in the Morning

 Red in the Morning is a 1946 adventure novel by the English author Dornford Yates (Cecil William Mercer), the seventh in his 'Chandos' thriller series.
 The events of the story immediately follow those of his 1939 novel Gale Warning in which Richard Chandos and Jonathan Mansel appear as characters.
 The book was published in the US under the title Were Death Denied.

 Plot

 The novel is largely set in the countryside around Pau, in South-West France, although Dieppe, Chartres and Vendôme also feature.
-Chandos and Mansel interfere with a gang robbery at Biarritz, and are hunted down with murderous intent by the gang's leader, Daniel Gedge (a.k.a.
-"Auntie Emma", previously bested by Mansel in Adèle and Co.).
+Chandos and Mansel interfere with a gang robbery at Biarritz, and are hunted down with murderous intent by the gang's leader, Daniel Gedge ("Auntie Emma", previously bested by Mansel in Adèle and Co.).
 Characters familiar from earlier books include Jenny Chandos, John and Audrey Bagot, Carson, Bell, Rowley, Toby Rage, and the minor villain Punter.
-Other villains include the fallen scholar Brevet, counterfeiter Baron Horace de Parol (owner of the Château of Arx), and his niece, Mona Lelong, a.k.a.
-"The Stoat".
-The latter changes sides and helps Chandos escape capture through a series of partly-flooded caverns lying underneath the chateau.
+Other villains include the fallen scholar Brevet, counterfeiter Baron Horace de Parol (owner of the Château of Arx), and his niece, Mona Lelong ("The Stoat").
+Lelong changes sides and helps Chandos escape capture through a series of partly-flooded caverns lying underneath the chateau.